Pontic Greek genocide: First phase (1914–1918)

 The government countered Western protests by claiming that the deportations were undertaken for "military reasons" and complaining about interference in its "internal affairs".
 However, in many regions that were very far from the frontline, Greeks were persecuted as well.
 For example, residents of the Ünye area were expelled in December 1915.
 The Greek population of Inebolu and its surrounding villages – Cide, Patheri, Atsidono, Karaca, Askordassi – was deported in June 1916.

 German Consul M. Kuckhoff telegraphed on July 16, 1916 from Samsun: "The entire Greek population of Sinope and the coastal region of the district of Kastanomu has been exiled (...)
 In Turkish the terms deportation and extermination have the same meaning, because in most cases those who are not killed fall victim to disease or starvation."

 In a special cable the New York Times of August 21, 1916 reported that Turkish authorities in the Black Sea regions "are rounding up civilians in a considerable number of villages and sending them off in batches to concentration camps in the interior.
 This means practically a sentence to death, for in large numbers they are forced to go afoot, absolutely without food.
 En route these pitiful caravans are attacked by Turks, who rob them of whatever they have in their possession, unhappy mothers being deprived of their children.
 The deportations are on a considerable scale".

 During December 1916, the Turks deported notables from Samsun, Bafra, Ordu, Tirebolu, Amasya and Çarşamba, and reportedly hanged 200 Greeks for "desertion".
 The villagers of the Bafra hinterland were sent "to wander from one village to another".
 An American naval officer noted that these deportees had been placed in hot baths for "cleaning" and then were marched with very little clothing and food, so they were dying from frost, hunger and exhaustion.
 In Samsun, after the deportation of notables, mass expulsions were conducted on January 10–13, 1917.
 Houses of deportees were subsequently plundered and torched or occupied by muhacirs.
 Survivors of the march were dispersed in Turkish villages.
 A post-war investigation by an American consul estimates that about 5,000 Greeks were eliminated from the city by massacre, expulsion, and flight to the hills.
 There were also deportations from the Fatsa, Nikassar, and Çarşamba areas.

 The interwar period (1918–1919)

 After World War I, the Ottoman Empire and Great Britain signed the Armistice of Mudros.
 This agreement allowed Greek survivors of the War to go back to their homes in Anatolia.
 However, most of their homes were destroyed and it was not safe for them to stay there.
 The armistice also allowed Greece to invade in Turkey if they felt like they needed to protect the Greeks in Anatolia.
-This is why Greece came to the city of Smyrna on May 15, 1919, and started the Second Greco-Turkish War.
+This is why Greece came to the city of Smyrna on 15 May 1919, an event that contributed to the outbreak of the Greco-Turkish War (1919–1922).